On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Discussion

+\textbf{Black-Box Compatibility} The operators analyzed require no model re-training, which is ideal for real-world, production-grade MLOps settings where models are often closed-source or externally sourced.
+This makes the findings highly actionable across industries.

-The provided empirical results for these operators on the 4 Image Classification and Segmentation subjects give valuable insights into the speed and performance of operators across and within tiers under various deployment scenarios, which could inspire work related to the automation of these operators for future studies in the field of MLOps.
-Additionally, the empirical approach employed in our study, and the empirical results obtained, can be used as a foundation for developing recommendation systems for Edge AI operators.
+\textbf{Towards a Foundational Dataset for Recommendation Systems} The empirical results of the study provide valuable insights into the latency and accuracy performance of operators across and within tiers under various deployment scenarios.
+As such, we believe that the results could inspire work related to the automation of these operators and can be used as a foundation for developing recommendation systems for Edge AI operators.
+In particular, the results serve as core training data for automated systems such as AGI-based recommendation engines that learn optimal AI deployment strategies.
+This includes input-output mappings for a wide range of models, operators, tiers, and network conditions—allowing autonomous adaptation in real-time environments.

+However, we recognize that our current insights are derived from a simulated and controlled testbed, which may not capture all real-world heterogeneities (e.g., hardware variation, dynamic workloads).
+As such, we do not position our results as directly prescriptive but rather as a knowledge base from which data-driven heuristics could eventually be extracted and validated in real environments.
+To ensure trust and transparency, any future recommendation system must be accompanied by interpretable explanations, and its performance must be benchmarked against real-world deployment scenarios.
+Until such validation is achieved, we encourage practitioners to rely on the detailed experimental conditions we provide in this study to assess contextual relevance to their own settings.

+While this study focuses primarily on latency and accuracy trade-offs, our observations about memory-boundedness suggest the importance of tracking CPU utilization, memory footprint, network throughput, and energy consumption.
+These system-level metrics are highly relevant for environmentally-conscious deployments and for fine-grained performance optimization.
+Future work will expand the current benchmarking pipeline to include these metrics, which are already partially accessible via Docker container statistics and external energy profiling tools (e.g., Intel RAPL, NVIDIA SMI).
+Doing so will allow us to further align Edge AI deployment strategies with sustainability goals.

+In the Future, we plan to extend our testbed with tools like cgroups, perf, and powerstat to collect metrics such as CPU usage, RAM consumption, and energy draw during inference.
+This will support a multi-objective evaluation of deployment strategies, including carbon footprint and energy cost, critical variables in real-world AI systems design.

+\textbf{Versatile B2B Applicability} These results are not just academic—they can be directly applied in any B2B use case where AI models are deployed in an Edge AI Infrastructure (e.g., manufacturing, healthcare, smart cities, autonomous vehicles, and more).